danielme85/laravel-cconverter/README.md

 'danielme85\CConverter\CConverterServiceProvider'
 ```

-You need to public the config file with the artisan command:
+You need to publish the config file with the artisan command:
 ```
 php artisan vendor:publish
 ```

-Check the new config\CConverter.php file, you need to set a app key from http://openexchangerates.org.
+Check the new config\CConverter.php file, you need to set a app key from http://openexchangerates.org if you want to use that api source.
+Per default it is set to use the Yahoo finance API.
-Cache is enabled per default to 60min, as the data source is only updated once an hour (at least the free version).
+Cache is enabled per default to 60min, the free account at openExchange updates once an hour, I have no idea how often the Yahoo one updates.

 ##Usage

 ```
 use danielme85\CConverter\Currency;

-$valueUSD = 1;
-$decimals = 2;

 $currency = new Currency();

+//to convert a value
-$valueNOK = $currency->convert('USD', 'NOK', $valueUSD, $decimals);
+$valueNOK = $currency->convert($from = 'USD', $to = 'NOK', $value = 10, $decimals = 2);

+//to get an array of all the rates associated to a base currency.
+$rates = $currency->getRates(); //defaults to USD

+//please note that this will only work on non-free subscriptions on openexchangerates.org or when using Yahoo (default).
+$rates = $currency->getRates('NOK');
 ```

-You can get additional information in the Currency object, like datestamp of last currency data update.
+You can get additional information on the Currency object, like datestamp of last currency data update.
+More information is provided in the array returned from the getRates() function.
 ```
 $info = $currency->meta();
 ```